aka00pikachu/Blin/README.md

   when you make all three balls in Scene.java into ImageBalls!*
 - Fiddling with the way touch events are handled.
 There are other events we could add support for.
+- Add a new Activity, like if you want to experiment with the gyroscope or step counter.
+For instructions on that, see CONTRIBUTING.md.